Ayappakkam: Chennai–Tiruttani highway

 It is about 1.5 km from Dunlop - Ambattur Police station junction via Chennai–Thiruvallur High Road, which is accessible from EVR Periyar Salai via Vanagaram - Ambattur, Athipet Road.

 Chennai Bypass is located about 3 km from Ayapakkam and can be reached via Athipet Ambattur.

 MTC Bus Terminus

-Very less number of buses are running from Ayapakkam.
+A small number of buses run from Ayapakkam.
 It connects it to Chennai Mofussil Bus Terminus (Koyambedu), Thiruverkadu and Ambattur Industrial Estate nearby.

 Recreation

 Camp Tonakela Association, formed in the year 1938, is located in South end of Thirumulaivoyal, North of Ayapakkam.

 Paruthipattu Lake, which has been restored as eco-park and opened to public on 21 June 2019, is nearby.

 In addition, Maharaja Royal Club at the adjacent area Ayanambakkam, which is a paid recreation facility which has sports courts and swimming pools.